nx-lr/td_theme_vscode/README.md

 The colors are mostly based on the Electron/One Dark Pro/Material Themes, plus more colors sourced from.
 This was once my personal theme so there're a lot of colors in there.

+These are my first themes, so make sure to let me know if you see something off or out of place, or even don't work well, and I'll try to find time to fix it.

 ### Recommended Settings

-The theme is designed to work with the

-If you want to steal this look, [Cascadia Code](https://github.com/microsoft/cascadia-code) at **500 weight**, then paste this code snippet in your `settings.json` file:
+If you want to steal the look as per the screenshots, go and install [Cascadia Code](https://github.com/microsoft/cascadia-code/releases), download the **Variable Fonts**, then paste this code snippet in your `settings.json` file, excluding the outside braces:

 ```json
 {